munificent/game-programming-patterns/book/event-queue.markdown

 tell you to use some exciting data structure here like a [Fibonacci heap](http://en.wikipedia.org/wiki/Fibonacci_heap) or a [skip list](http://en.wikipedia.org/wiki/Skip_list), or, hell, at least a *linked* list.
-But, in practice, the best way to store a bunch of homogenous things is almost always a plain old array:
+But in practice, the best way to store a bunch of homogenous things is almost always a plain old array:

 <aside name="prof">